Krista Stelkia

 Biography

-Dr. Krista Stelkia is an Assistant Professor in the Faculty of Health Sciences at Simon Fraser University and interim Co-Director for the Centre for Collaborative Action on Indigenous Health Governance, a partnership between SFU FHS and First Nations Health Authority.
+Dr. Krista Stelkia is an Assistant Professor in the Faculty of Health Sciences at Simon Fraser University and inaugural Director of the Centre for Collaborative Action on Indigenous Health Governance, a partnership between SFU FHS and First Nations Health Authority.
 She is Syilx/Tlingit from the Osoyoos Indian Band in the interior of British Columbia, Canada.
 Dr. Stelkia is an interdisciplinary Indigenous health researcher whose research primarily investigates the structural determinants of Indigenous peoples’ health and wellbeing.
-With a background in health sciences and criminology, Dr. Stelkia’s research has critically explored structural racism and health, social justice, wellness indicators in public health reporting, connection to land as a determinant of health, and police oversight and accountability.
-Dr. Stelkia received her PhD in Health Sciences from Simon Fraser University where her research examined the complex and intersecting ways in which structural racism influences chronic disease and overall health and wellness of First Nations in Canada.
-Dr. Stelkia has over 15 years of professional experience working with First Nations communities and organizations, most recently in the Office of the Chief Medical Officer at the First Nations Health Authority.
+With a background in health sciences and criminology, Dr. Stelkia’s research has critically explored structural racism and health, Indigenizing health and wellness indicators in public health reporting, Indigenous health mentorship, connection to land as a determinant of health, and police oversight and accountability.
+Dr. Stelkia has over 15 years of professional experience working with First Nations communities and organizations, including the Office of the Chief Medical Officer at the First Nations Health Authority.
 She joined the Faculty of Health Sciences as an Assistant Professor in September 2022.

 Research Interests

 Dr. Krista Stelkia’s research interests focus on advancing the health and wellness of Indigenous peoples locally and globally through research that is community-engaged and privileges Indigenous knowledges and worldviews.
 Dr. Stelkia is interested in research that employs interdisciplinary methods and approaches to address complex structural inequities faced by Indigenous peoples in Canada.
-Her primary research interests are to examine and explore Indigenous determinants of health and wellness, structural racism and Indigenous health, developing community-engaged structural racism indicators, Indigenous health governance, and the intersections between Indigenous health and the criminal justice system.
+Her primary research interests are to examine and explore Indigenous determinants of health and wellness, Indigenous health research ethics, structural racism and health, Indigenous health governance, and the intersections between Indigenous health and the criminal justice system.

 Publications and Activities